 If sinus infections or nasal congestion are a frequent problem for you, make an appointment to talk to an otolaryngologist, a doctor who specializes in treating ear, nose and throat issues.

 Main Line Health serves patients at hospitals and health centers throughout the western suburbs of Philadelphia.
-To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.
+To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654).